gknocke/Crypt-PKCS10/README.md

 Every program should call `setAPIversion(1)`.

+## class method getAPIversion

+Returns the current API version.

+Returns `undef` if setAPIversion has never been called.

 ## class method new( $csr, %options )

 Constructor, creates a new object containing the parsed PKCS #10 certificate request.